Night Urban Tracking Workshops

 Locations & Workshop Structure

-Workshops will be held in forested bushland areas and open fields and paddocks
+Workshops will be held in and around indsutrial estates

 Workshop dates and locations are listed below.
 Once you purchase a ticket, you’ll receive a confirmation email with detailed information specific to your chosen workshop location, including meeting points, preparation guidance, and what to bring.